Looking for free things to do in Atlanta?

 Underground Atlanta would be a cool free place to see in Atlanta if the attraction were not overrun with drugs, prostitution and homeless people.
 Ekk!!

 Underground Atlanta shows what the shops of Atlanta would have been like before the Union soldiers burned in to the ground.

 Luckily, a company recently purchased it from the city of Atlanta and is set to develop it into a cool new space!
-You can check out their website which details what is happening with the project.

 Old Fourth Quarter Atlanta

 One of our favorite things to do in Atlanta which is completely free is to visit the neighborhood Civil Rights Leader, Martin Luther King Jnr grew up in called Sweet Auburn.

 The neighborhood is a vibrant and happening neighborhood with a strong connection to the Civil Rights movement in America.